DiabetesCompass/my_sensitivities/README.md

 # my_sensitivities
-App for diabetics to determine their sensitivities to insulin and carbohydrates
+App for diabetics to determine their sensitivities to insulin and carbohydrates (in development) and will be added to compass_rose when working well.